-Because of a rounding error, the value of x is a bit less than 1, while the correct value would be 1.
+Due to a rounding error, the value of x is a bit smaller than 1, while the correct value would be 1.

-It is risky to compare floating point numbers with the == operator, because it is possible that the values should be equal but they are not due to rounding errors.
-A better way to compare floating point numbers is to assume that two numbers are equal if the difference between them is $\varepsilon$ , where $\varepsilon$ is a small number.
+It is risky to compare floating point numbers with the == operator, because it is possible that the values should be equal but they are not because of rounding.
+A better way to compare floating point numbers is to assume that two numbers are equal if the difference between them is ε , where ε is a small number.

-In practice, the numbers can be compared as follows ( $\varepsilon = 10^{-9}$ ):
+In practice, the numbers can be compared as follows ($\varepsilon = 10^{-9}$):